Freshwater Dolphins and Porpoises

 See also: Ambassador’s_response_letter

 Bycatch in fishing gear, especially gillnets, is the most serious and immediate problem for most populations.
 Freshwater cetaceans are also vulnerable to habitat modification and degradation (e.g., noise, chemical pollution, dams, lack of stream volume), and they compete with humans for prey.
-Vessel strikes, fishing with explosives, the impact of electro-fishing, and entrapment in water management structures, notably irrigation canals, can cause injury or death.
+Vessel strikes, fishing with explosives, and entrapment in water management structures, notably irrigation canals, can cause injury or death.

 Current Conservation Efforts

 The Commission continues its engagement on freshwater cetaceans both within the IWC Scientific Committee and through interactions with field researchers and conservationists in Asia and South America.